-Activity Date/s Notes Preparation for Professional Experience Various Pre-service teacher makes contact with the school.
-Supervised teaching practice Monday 19 August - Friday 13 Sept 4 week block Teaching segments of lessons, full lessons and sequences of lessons Preparation of Professional Experience 2 Evaluation Friday 13 Sept Evaluation completed by supervising teacher.
-The Evaluation is discussed with the pre-service teacher and signed by all parties.
-Professional Experience 2 Evaluation given to pre-service teacher.
-Friday 13 Sept or on completion of approved make-up days Give the signed original evaluation form to the pre-service teacher.
-It is the pre-service teacher's responsibility to provide the fully-completed evaluation form to UQ.
-The school coordinator of pre-service teachers retains a copy of the evaluation form for school records.
-Pay claim forms Friday 13 Sept or on completion of approved make-up days Supervising teacher and school coordinator complete pay claim forms.
-The Coordinator signs and posts, faxes or emails the pay claims to UQ.
+Activity Date/s Notes Preparation for Professional Experience Approx. 2 weeks prior to first day of placement Preservice teacher makes contact with the school.
+Supervised teaching practice Monday 16 August - Friday 10 September 4 weeks Preparation of Professional Experience 2 Evaluation Wednesday 8 September Evaluation completed by supervising teachers.
+The Evaluation should be completed collaboratively if more than one teacher is supervising.
+The supervising teacher discusses the completed report with the pre-service teacher and the report is signed by all parties.
+Return of Professional Experience 4 Evaluation Preservice teacher to upload.
+Friday 10 September The school coordinator of pre-service teachers retains a copy of the evaluation form for school records.
+Preservice teacher uploads finalised report to 'Blackboard' Pay claim forms Friday 10 September Supervising teacher and school coordinator complete pay claim forms.
+The Coordinator signs and posts/emails/faxes pay claims to UQ.
 See section - Forms for Professional Experience for details/process.

-Important: All of The University of Queensland forms relating to the professional experience are located on the School of Education website at https://education.uq.edu.au/primary_professional_experience_2_MTEACH
+Important: All of The University of Queensland forms relating to the professional experience are located on the School of Education website at https://education.uq.edu.au/thank-you-mentoring-years-cohort-pre-service-teachers-university-queensland